The question I am asked most, by far, is “what is the best skincare regimen?”

 Either way, you should cleanse regularly, but always remember a cleanser’s effects are superficial and temporary.

-2. Protect your skin during the day with SPF
+2. Protect your skin during the day with a moisturizer with SPF

 The number one cause of premature aging is chronic and cumulative UV exposure.
 Your skin will be more healthy when UV damage is minimized.

 Look for a daily face moisturizer that suits your skin type and contains mineral-based SPF for all-day sun protection.
 Zinc and Titanium are minerals that block UV rays from the skin.
 By blocking UV every day, you reduce the risk of precancerous and skin cancer lesions, fine lines and wrinkles, and other surface imperfections.

 Don’t forget to use the moisturizer with SPF on your neck and chest too!
 This product is powerful so make it work hard for you!
 Also, many of these moisturizers with SPF come with a tint and/or anti-oxidants.
 These do-it-all products save time and money!